 Ac66.
-Ac66 shows a high degree of homology to a variety of proteins including a predicted orf in the protozoan Trichomonas vaginalis (E=6e-20), an actin binding protein in Dictyostelium discoideum (E=1e-14), rabbit myosin heavy chain (E=2e-14), and centromere protein E of Canis familiaris (E=2e-It has a number of conserved domains including one related to Smc (structural maintenance of chromosome), which is found in chromosome segregation ATPases that are involved in cell division and chromosome partitioning.
+Ac66 shows a high degree of homology to a variety of proteins including a predicted orf in the protozoan Trichomonas vaginalis (E=6e-20). an actin binding protein in Dictyostelium discoideum (E=1e-14), rabbit myosin heavy chain (E=2e-14), and centromere protein E of Canis familiaris (E=2e-14).
+It has a number of conserved domains including one related to Smc (structural maintenance of chromosome), which is found in chromosome segregation ATPases that are involved in cell division and chromosome partitioning.
 It also shows homology to desmoplakin, a component of desmosomes that are structures that hold cells together (also called adhesion junctions) and are the main adhesion junction in epithelia and cardiac muscle.
-It was found to be associated with AcMNPV and HearNPV (Ha66) ODV (66, 80).
-Ac66 is oriented in the opposite direction of DNA polymerase (Ac65). and its promoter region overlaps with the 5' region of the DNA polymerase orf.
+It was found to be associated with AcMNPV and HearNPV (Ha66) ODV [74, 98].
+Ac66 is oriented in the opposite direction of DNA polymerase (Ac65), and its promoter region overlaps with the 5' region of the DNA polymerase orf.
 This orientation is conserved in many, if not all baculoviruses.
 Although the orfs adjacent to DNA polymerase in Neodiprion (e.g. NeSeNPV) and CuniNPVs show little similarity to Ac66, they show homology to the same proteins as Ac66, e.g., a predicted orf in Trichomonas vaginalis.
 Therefore, it appears that homologs of Ac66 are present in all baculovirus genomes.
-An AcMNPV bacmid deleted for Ac66 was severely compromised and BV titers derived from transfected cells were reduced by over 99% compared to wt.
+An AcMNPV deleted for Ac66 was severely compromised and BV titers derived from transfected cells were reduced by over 99% compared to wt.
 In addition, at low titers the mutant BV appeared to infect single cells and was unable to spread to other cells.
 Although the nucleocapsids appeared to be normal and had an electron dense core suggesting that they contained DNA, they appeared to be trapped in the virogenic stroma suggesting that Ac66 was required for the efficient egress of virions from nuclei.
-The deletion did not affect the levels of DNA replication or polyhedrin transcription, but the production of occlusion bodies was eliminated (126).
+The deletion did not affect the levels of DNA replication or polyhedrin transcription, but the production of occlusion bodies was eliminated [160].
 This suggests that Ac66 is required both for egress of virions from nuclei and also may be involved in the nucleation of polyhedra.

 Ac92, (P33).
-Ac92 is able to form a stable complex with the tumor suppressor gene p53 when it was expressed in a baculovirus system and appears to enhance its apoptotic function (127).
-Although homologs of p53 were identified in insect genomes, e.g., (128), it is unclear what role p33 might play in baculovirus infection.
-P33 was found to be associated with ODV virions proteomic analysis in three different viruses (66, 67, 80).
-The p33 gene appears to be conserved in all baculovirus genomes.
-Deletion of Ac93 is probably lethal as a virus with an insertion mutation in this gene in BmNPV (Bm76) could not be isolated (82).
+The p33 gene appears to be conserved in all baculovirus genomes and encodes a sulfhydryl oxidase and is likely involved in the production of disulfide bonds in viral proteins [161].
+It was originally of interest because it formed a stable complex with the tumor suppressor gene p53 when it was expressed in a baculovirus system and appears to enhance its apoptotic function [162].
+Although orthologs of p53 have been identified in insect genomes, e.g., [163], it is unclear what role p33 might play in baculovirus infection.
+P33 was found to be associated with ODV virions by proteomic analysis in three different viruses [74, 75, 98].
+Deletion of Ac93 is lethal (Wu and Passarelli, pers.
+Comm.).

 VP1054, (Ac54).
 VP1054 was named for the size of its orf and encodes a protein required for nucleocapsid assembly.
 A ts mutant failed to produce nucleocapsids at the non-permissive temperature indicating that it is an essential gene.
-It is found in both BV and ODV (129).
+It is found in both BV and ODV [164].
 Homologs are found in all baculoviruses.